morta-code/YAX/README.rst

 YAX
 ===

-Yet Another XML parser is a Python module with the power of event-based memory-safe mechanism.
+**Yet Another XML parser** is a Python module with the power of event-based memory-safe mechanism.
+It analyses the XML stream node by node and builds subtrees only if it is really needed.

+In case of record-oriented XML (when some subtree structure is repeated many time) it means that it processes the file like a *SAX* and when a condition is satisfied it builds a subtree like a *DOM*.

+This method is efficient also on very large data (larger than the capacity of the memory) both for storage and computational time complexity.

 Dependencies
 ~~~~~~~~~~~~
 YAX uses Python 3.x and above.
 It doesn't depend on any third party module
 however if you have *lxml* installed you can use it as back-end.
-(See the documentation about performances.)
+(See the documentation about performance.)

 Installation
 ~~~~~~~~~~~~
 * Download as a zip archive, uncompress and use it.
-* (Soon...) ``pip3 install yax``
+* ``pip3 install yax``
 * (Soon...)
 Downolad the deb package and install it.

 Usage